gravitational/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 # Teleport Kubernetes config to prevent certificate SNI issues.
 You can use this DNS name with commands like:
 # `tctl auth sign --user=foo --format=kubernetes --out=kubeconfig --proxy=https://cluster-nlb.example.com:3026`
 # This setting only takes effect when using ACM, it will be ignored otherwise.
+# This setting only takes effect when TLS routing is _not_ enabled, it will be ignored otherwise.
 #export TF_VAR_route53_domain_acm_nlb_alias="cluster-nlb.example.com"

 # Bucket name to store encrypted Let's Encrypt certificates.